Marrakesh: Saadi period

+20th century

-During the early 20th century, Marrakesh underwent several years of unrest.
-After the premature death in 1900 of the grand vizier Ba Ahmed, who had been designated regent until the designated sultan Abd al-Aziz became of age, the country was plagued by anarchy, tribal revolts, the plotting of feudal lords, and European intrigues.
-In 1907, Marrakesh caliph Moulay Abd al-Hafid was proclaimed sultan by the powerful tribes of the High Atlas and by Ulama scholars who denied the legitimacy of his brother, Abd al-Aziz.
-It was also in 1907 that Dr. Mauchamp, a French doctor, was murdered in Marrakesh, suspected of spying for his country.
-France used the event as a pretext for sending its troops from the eastern Moroccan town of Oujda to the major metropolitan center of Casablanca in the west.
-The French colonial army encountered strong resistance from Ahmed al-Hiba, a son of Sheikh Ma al-'Aynayn, who arrived from the Sahara accompanied by his nomadic Reguibat tribal warriors.
+In the early 20th century, Marrakesh underwent several years of unrest as Morocco was plagued by anarchy, tribal revolts, the plotting of feudal lords, and European intrigues.
+After the death in 1900 of the grand vizier Ba Ahmed, who had been designated regent until the designated sultan Abd al-Aziz became of age, and the 1906 Algeciras Conference, which limited Moroccan sovereignty, southern aristocrats, including powerful Amazigh tribal leaders of the High Atlas, pledged their allegiance to the caliph of Marrakesh Moulay Abd al-Hafid as Sultan of Morocco over his brother Abd al-Aziz in 1907, which started the Hafidiya.
+It was also in 1907 that Émile Mauchamp, a French physician and informant, was murdered in Marrakesh, suspected of spying for his country.
+France used the event as a pretext for sending its troops from Algeria to the eastern Moroccan town of Oujda, marking the beginning of the French conquest of Morocco.
+As the French forces advanced, they encountered strong resistance from Ahmed al-Hiba, a son of Sheikh Ma al-'Aynayn, who arrived from the Sahara accompanied by his nomadic Reguibat tribal warriors.
 On 30 March 1912, the French Protectorate in Morocco was established.
 After the Battle of Sidi Bou Othman, which saw the victory of the French Mangin column over the al-Hiba forces in September 1912, the French seized Marrakesh.
 The conquest was facilitated by the rallying of the Imzwarn tribes and their leaders from the powerful Glaoui family, leading to a massacre of Marrakesh citizens in the resulting turmoil.